nickbrandt/GitLab/doc/user/project/merge_requests/creating_merge_requests.md

 the changes into.
 Click on **Compare branches and continue** to go to the next step and start filling in the merge request details.

-When viewing the commits on a branch in **Repository > Commits**, you can click on the **Create merge request** button, and a new merge request will be started using the current branch as the source, and `master` in the current project as the target.
+When viewing the commits on a branch other than master in **Repository > Commits**, you can click on the **Create merge request** button, and a new merge request will be started using the current branch as the source, and `master` in the current project as the target.

 If you have recently pushed changes to GitLab, the **Create merge request** button will also appear in the top right of the: